sassbookai/api-docs/summarizer/apidoc.md

-**Sassbook AI Summarizer API - Alpha version**
+**Sassbook AI Summarizer API**
 ----
-  The alpha version of the API enables developers to access similar functionality as that available with the web application.
+  The API enables developers to access similar functionality as that available with the web application.
 The API provides a controllable interface to state-of-the-art summarization for customers needing automation of their workflows.

-  This is an initial draft.

 * **Endoint**

   `/api/ext/summarizer/v1a`